Somalia at the 2024 Summer Olympics

-Somalia competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
-Since the nation's debut in 1972, Somalia competed in every Summer Olympics except for three occasions: 1976, due to Congolese-led boycott, 1980, due to US led boycott, and 1992, due to political reasons.
-It will be the nation's eleventh appearance at the Summer Olympics.
+Somalia sent a delegation to compete at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
+Since the nation's debut in 1972, Somalia competed in every Summer Olympics except for three occasions: 1976, due to the Congolese-led boycott; 1980, due to the US-led boycott; and 1992, for political reasons.
+It was the nation's 11th appearance at the Summer Olympics.

-Somalia's team consisted of one male track and field athlete.
-Ali Idow Hassan as Somalia's only athlete, served as the country's opening ceremony flagbearer.
-Ultimately, Ali Idow Hassan was eliminated for not starting in the repechage, failing to earn his Olympic medal as a result.
+Somalia's team consisted of one male athletics athlete, Ali Idow Hassan, and he served as the country's opening ceremony flagbearer.
+Ultimately, Hassan was eliminated for not starting in the repechage, failing to earn his Olympic medal as a result.

+Background

+The Somali Olympic Committee was recognised by the International Olympic Committee in 1972.
+The nation debuted that year in the 1972 Summer Olympics.
+Somalia participated in an African boycott over New Zealand's participation at the 1976 Summer Olympics, and joined a United States-led boycott of the 1980 Moscow Olympics over the Soviet invasion of Afghanistan.
+It did not compete again until the 1984 Summer Olympics.
+Somalia forwent the 1992 Summer Olympics, possibly because of the ongoing famine affecting the country, though it participated in the opening ceremony.

+Somalia took part in the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
+It was their 11th appearance at a Summer Olympic Games.
+The delegation consisted of one male athletics athlete, Ali Idow Hassan.
+Hassan was the flag bearer for the opening ceremony, and a volunteer carried the flag for the closing ceremony.

 Competitors

 The following is the list of number of competitors in the Games.